Our Fifth Featured Libation of the World comes from stunning Italy

 - Aperol contains 11% alcohol by volume, similar to wine.

-- It is claimed that 300,000 spritzes are drunk every single day in the Veneto region of Italy
+- It is claimed that 300,000 spritzes are drunk daily in the Veneto region of Italy.

-- Aperol Spritz’s are usually served in a classic stem wine glass or a low tumbler
+- Aperol spritzes are usually served in a classic stem wine glass or a low tumbler.

-- When in Italy the “place” to savor a true Venetian Aperol Spritz is in a bacaro, a traditional bar found in the narrow streets of Venice.
+- In Italy, the “place” to savor a true Venetian Aperol Spritz is in a bacaro, a traditional bar found in the narrow streets of Venice.

 The herbs and spices

-The closely guarded secret recipe involves utilizing an infusion of these herbs and spices.
+The closely guarded secret recipe utilizes an infusion of these herbs and spices.
 The flavors noted in Aperol are bitter orange, gentian, rhubarb, and cinchona, among other secret ingredients.
 Let us learn a bit more about each of these ingredients.

 - Bitter orange usually involves gently baking the zest of an orange until dry.

-- Gentian is an herb that comes from the root of a flowering plant that most often has violet-blue trumpet-shaped flowers.
+- Gentian is an herb from the root of a flowering plant that often has violet-blue trumpet-shaped flowers.
 It is known for its medicinal use, especially in digestive issues.

 - Rhubard is a spring vegetable known for its lush green leaves.
 The vibrant pink stalk is the edible part and has distinct flavors.
-The roots and stem that are below ground you can find in Chinese herbal medicines.
-The Rhubarb leaves though are poisonous.
+The roots and stem you can find in Chinese herbal medicines.
+The Rhubarb leaves, though, are poisonous.

 - Cinchona is a tree.
 The bark contains quinine and is used as the flavoring in tonic water.
 People use the bark to make medicine.
 Cinchona uses include increasing appetite; promoting the release of digestive juices; and treating bloating.